 Sampling will be conducted by boat electrofishing.
 A crew of 2-3 individuals, one boat captain/rower and 1-2 netters, will conduct the surveys.
 A maximum of two sampling passes will be conducted at each of the six survey sections.
 Sampling will be conducted along the left or right shoreline for approximately 600 seconds of "electrofishing on" time.
 The crew will then anchor and process the samples (if any).
+The boat crew will then cross the river and sample the opposite shoreline for approximately 600 seconds.
 This process will be repeated until the full sample (n=25) for the survey section has been collected or the end of the section is reached.
 If necessary, WDFW will conduct a second sampling pass.
-Sampling will occur during the month of October when river discharge increases from summer low flows allowing safe navigation with a drift boat (\geq 42.5 m3/s).
+Sampling will occur during the month of October when river discharge increases from summer low flows allowing safe navigation with a drift boat ( $\geq$ 42.5 m/s).